Minden: Other events

-Traffic
+Transport

 Rail and bus

 Minden station is connecting point of the Hanover–Minden railway and the Hamm–Minden railway, which are part of the main lines connecting the Rhine-Ruhr region and Amsterdam with Berlin, and the secondary Weser-Aller Railway between Minden and Nienburg.
 The railway station is a stop for local and express trains such as Intercity-Express and InterCity.